meshery/meshery.io/collections/_posts/2023-12-22-meshery-v07-release-announcement.md

 Deployment dry-runs for designs are here to make your Kubernetes management smoother.
 First validate, then dry-run, and you can safeguard your deployments, ensuring error-free operations and peace of mind.

-Meshery integration with MeshMap enables you to visualize your dry-run testing process and be aware of everything.
+Meshery integration with Kanvas enables you to visualize your dry-run testing process and be aware of everything.

 ### Meshery's Messaging Framework: Notification Center